How to make connections across oceans with the Catholic Heritage Archive

-If your ancestors emigrated, you could find them in multiple Catholic record sets.
+If your ancestors emigrated, you could discover them in multiple Catholic record collections.

 By 1900, 12 million Catholics were living in the United States.
 The Catholic population there was largely made up of emigrants from countries like Ireland, Italy, Germany, Poland and others.
 These emigrants continued to practice their faith in their new surroundings, resulting in parish records which are now accessible online for the first time through our Catholic Heritage Archive.

-As the Catholic Heritage Archive currently includes records from Britain, Ireland and America, if your relative moved from one of these countries to another, it might be possible to trace them in several record collections.
+As the Catholic Heritage Archive currently includes records from Britain, Ireland and America, if your relative moved from one of these countries to another, Findmypast can help you to trace them in several record collections.
 Take a look at our example below.

 In the example above, you'll see a marriage from our Philadelphia Roman Catholic Parish Marriages.
 Having the Irish parishes that the couple are from makes it easier to pinpoint them in Irish records.
 The above record states that Mary is from Mullinahone, County Tipperary.
 Searching for Mary's baptism in our Ireland Roman Catholic Parish Baptisms and using the parish of Mullinahone to narrow the search, we find she is born in 1880 to parents William and Catherine.